 Techsylvania 2021 is going back to tech, with a series of workshops dedicated to engineers and their skill-set enhancement.
-During the two days, you can select from 10 workshop sessions featuring a wide array of topics, focused only on cutting-edge areas of technology.
+During the two days, you can select from our workshop sessions featuring a wide array of topics, focused only on cutting-edge areas of technology.

 Accessible only for ticket holders

 Capacity of up to 100 people/ session